 Building on an extensive document from the National Institute of Standards and Technology (“Framework for Improving Critical Infrastructure Cybersecurity), FDA uses its own guidance to offer reminders and recommendations to medical device manufacturers.
 Here are some of the most important tips:

 - Definitions – A comprehensive cybersecurity risk management plan should include clear guidelines for tracking the safety and essential performance of a medical device, potential patient harm in the event of a problem, and risk acceptance criteria.
 These steps should be utilized by medical device manufacturers to prioritize vulnerabilities for remediation.

-- Complaint Management – FDA notes that medical device manufacturers are required to analyze complaints, returned product, service records, and others sources of quality data to identify existing and potential cause of nonconforming product or other quality problems.
+- Complaint Management – FDA notes that medical device manufacturers are required to analyze complaints, returned products, service records, and other sources of quality data to identify existing and potential causes of nonconforming products or other quality problems.